Tokyo Olympics: Sindhu loses to Tai Tzu in semifinals, to fight for bronze now | Sports-Games

 Tai Tzu, however, quickly erased the deficit after the break.
 She started putting doubts in her opponent's mind with her deceptive strokeplay.

-She eventually sealed her place in the Olympic final with a flick serve and a cross court return to Sindhu's backhand.
+She eventually sealed her place in the Olympic final, nine years after her Games debut, with a flick serve and a cross-court return to Sindhu's backhand.

-On Friday, Sindhu, seeded sixth, had beaten Japanese world no.5 Akane Yamaguchi in the quarterfinals.
+In the bronze medal play-off, Sindhu will next take on world no 9 He Bing Jiao, an opponent who has beaten the Indian nine times so far in 15 meetings.
+Sindhu, however, had won the last time they crossed swords at the 2019 BWF World Tour Finals.

-Earlier, men's singles player B Sai Praneeth and the men's doubles pair of Chirag Shetty and Satwiksairaj Rankireddy had failed to qualify for the knockout stage.
+The Chinese haven't played any international tournament since participating in the 2020 All England Championship.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)